An old photograph of Mullah Abdul Ghani Baradar, the former leader of the Quetta Shura who was detained in Karachi. Image from The New York Times.

 The Taliban’s current leadership has been steadfast in holding to the position that they will not negotiate directly with the Afghan government, which it views as “illegitimate,” “un-Islamic,” and a “stooge” of the West, nor will it share power.
 The Taliban has insisted that it will negotiate with the US, only in order to get the US and other foreign troops to withdraw.
 The Taliban has also refused to denounce al Qaeda.

 Baradar has been in custody for over nine years and has been removed from the daily decision making of the Taliban’s Rahbari Shura, the top council more commonly known as the Quetta Shura.
-Additionally, his influence likely has wained within the Taliban as he has had limited contact with the leaders.

 The Taliban, under Haibatullah’s leadership, has had great success in battling the Afghan government.
 The group is in its strongest position since it was ousted from power in 2001, and it believes victory is at hand.
 More than 60 percent of Afghanistan is currently contested or controlled by the Taliban, according to a study by FDD’s Long War Journal.
 Baradar, if he was inclined to do so, would have a difficult time convincing the Taliban leadership and military commanders that now is the time to cut a deal.